Ormi/simple-path-finder/README.md

 1. Test including unit-test, integration-test, lint test, and build test
 2. Application build

+Only demonstration, not real tests run.

 ## Things to improve

 1. Divide pipeline for dev and production, make main production branch and dev branch as development branch.
-2. Prepare some cluster on Kubernetes where this will be deployed.
+2. Prepare some clusters on Kubernetes where this will be deployed.
-3. Write unit, application, and integration tests.
+3. Write real unit, application, and integration tests.
-4. Take a look at security of this application.
+4. Take a look at the security of this application.
-5. Improve everything what has TODO tag inside the applicaion.
+5. Improve everything that has a TODO tag inside the application.
+6. Catch all exceptions.